reoccurcat/linuxcrasher/README.md

 # crashdash
 A debug crasher for Linux systems.
+This was originally on my old account, I just transferred it here.